geneseframework/complexity/README.md

 ### 5.1 Thresholds

-You can customize the warning and error thresholds of each kind of complexity like this :
+You can customize the "medium" and "high" thresholds of each kind of complexity like this :

  ```json
 {